GodotSteam/GodotSteam-Docs/docs/tutorials/voice.md

 	print("Current sample rate: %s" % current_sample_rate)
 ```

 This function can be attached to a button.
-We can also add a toggle to this button to change between the optimal rate or back to our default:
+We can also add a toggle to this button to change between the optimal rate or back to our default.
+When changing the sample rate, remember to change the `AudioStreamGenerator`'s mix rate too:

 ```gdscript
 func get_sample_rate(is_toggled: bool) -> void: